-You don’t love winter?
-Winter doesn’t like you either, especially your car.
-Here are 7 tips to protect and clean your vehicle when the temperature drops below zero.
+Don’t worry, Winter doesn’t like you either, especially your car.
+But you can fight back – Here are 7 handy tips to protect and clean your vehicle when the temperature drops below zero.

 “Not only can the driving conditions in a Canadian winter be horrible, they are also just brutal on your car,” says Megan Currie, Senior Marketing Manager at Armor All brand.
 “The roads are a slushy mess, and all the salt used to melt the ice can be corrosive on the body of your car.
 What’s worse, you track all that sloppy mess into the car with you, leaving an ugly, crusty residue behind.”

-Also check out: 10 Winter Car Storage Tips
+Also check out: 4 Simple Winter Driving Tips From a Racecar Driver

 The weather conditions in winter also make it unappealing to stand out on the driveway, hose in hand, washing your car.
 But that doesn’t mean it should suffer months of neglect as it withstands the worst of winter.